dmerejkowsky/blog/content/en/post/0057-introducing-quantom-of-ideas.md

 This year I've decided to try something a bit different on my blog.

 "Quantum of Ideas" is the title for a new series of posts.
-You'll find them in the [list of posts tagged with 'ideas'](/tags/ideas)
+You'll find them in the list of posts tagged with 'ideas'.

 In each post, I will present an idea I had about a certain topic.